 Incident Reports concerning defects affecting shipping safety and only partially solved should be distributed to inform the affected Member States along the planned route of the ship.

-Incident Reports related to the Place of Refuge situation shall be distributed to the involved MSs, taking into account the EU Operational Guidelines on Places of Refuge.
+Incident Reports related to the Place of Refuge situation shall be distributed only to the involved MSs, taking into account the EU Operational Guidelines on Places of Refuge.

 Only in exceptional cases should an Incident Report be distributed to all Member States, for example, when the destination is unknown.
 Examples are: detained ships leaving port without authorisation; identified, confirmed polluters; ships which, after a collision with another ship, do not report or stop at the request of the coastal state, etc.

-Requests for actions MS for distributed incident reports
+Requests for actions toMS for distributed incident reports

+The feedback function in the IR form should be used to acknowledge and report feedback.
+(Extend description for example Annex with screenshot).
+This functionality will be used to send the Inspection Report for PRF.

 Incident Reports Functionalities in SSN